mosaic-design-system/docs/src/forms/select.md

       The field width should be the same as the widest option that the user will be able to pick from.
 [See field affordance for more information](URLlink)

-      ### Select headers
+      ### Multiple select

-      Heading and item text styling should follow the [style guide](/guidelines/style-guide).
+      In cases where the user needs to **Select** multiple options, consideration needs to be taken about the number of options they might **Select**.
+If it is going to be a large amount, say more than 10, then it might be better to try a different approach.
+For example the **Select** input could be split it to several select inputs if the options can be grouped.
+Or a Picklist might be a better component to use.

-      ### Multi-select
+      ### Option groups

-      If the options in your **Select** menu have a hierarchy or categorisation, you should split them into groups.
+      If the options in your **Select** menu have a hierarchy or categorisation, you should split them into groups (using headings).
 This allows users to find the option quickly by scanning the group labels instead of every single option.
 These groups should be logical (for the user) and have meaningful names.

+      Heading and item text styling should follow the [style guide](/guidelines/style-guide).

       - - -